-No one really knows why this confusion of nervous system occurs (although there are many opinions and theories) but it is not necessary to know WHY to treat this.
+No one really knows why this confusion of nervous system occurs (although there are many opinions and theories) but it is not necessary to know WHY, in order work on it.

-A 56-year-old female attended our clinic referred by her surgeon.
-She had a fall about 11 months prior, breaking her hip.
+A 45-year-old female attended our clinic referred by her surgeon.
+She had a fall about 8 months prior, breaking her ankle.
 She had a successful operation to fixate this.
-However she had a minor event that began severe pain in her knee a month after the operation.
-The knee was then unable to be bent or weightbearing (the knee also had underwent a trauma some 20 yrs ago resulting in removal of the kneecap back then, and also has significant early arthritis).
+However due to the persistent nature of severe pain even after the surgery, she had been unable to put the weight on the foot.
 A diagnosis of Complex Regional Pain Syndrome was given.

-By the time the patient attended our clinic she had been on two crutches for ten months.
-The knee had very little, if any, bend.
+By the time the patient attended our clinic she was still on crutches, with minimal weightbear on the foot (we expect patients to be off crutches usually in two months) .
 The treatment consisted of the following points: